wrsenn/docker-containers/magento/1.x/magento-php56-apache/README.md

 ## What is this?
 - A basic PHP+Apache container to run a Magento site.
-Uses `--add-host` to define a hostname for MySQL connection.
+Use `--add-host` at runtime to define a hostname for MySQL connection.
 - Shamelessly ripped off of https://hub.docker.com/r/occitech/magento/

 ## Assumptions